LiberNovus/LiberNovus/README.md

 <h1 align="center">Hey there 👋, I'm Justin</h1>
-<h3 align="center">An inquisitive and thoughtful soul who encountered upon the wonderful world of software engineering.</h3>
+<h3 align="center">An inquisitive and thoughtful soul embarking upon the adventure of software engineering.</h3>

 ### About Me